 It is estimated that 1500 to 2500 pieces were issued in 1856, most being proof examples.
 The Flying Eagle Cent series also has an overdate, 1858/7, and two letter variations for the 1858 dated Flying Eagle Cent.

-Well struck with crisp mint luster and outstanding color and surfaces.
+Well struck with vibrant mint luster and attractive original copper-nickel tan surfaces.